BuzzReferrals/TangoCard_DotNet_SDK/README.md

 <a name="tango_card_service_api_requests"></a>
 # Tango Card Service API Requests #

 With the <a href="https://github.com/tangocarddev/General/blob/master/Tango_Card_Service_API.md" target="_blank">Tango Card Service API</a>, every request has a corresponding success-case response object.
 There are also several failure-case response objects which are shared between calls.
-The specifics of the request and response objects will be described in <a href="#tango_card_sdk_methods">Tango Card SDK Methods</a>.
+The specifics of the request and response objects will be described in <a href="#sdk_methods">Tango Card SDK Methods</a>.

 <a name="tango_card_service_api_endpoints"></a>
 ## Tango Card Service API Endpoints ##